Andrewodwyer/vintage_drums/README.md

 ### Libraries
 <a name="libraries"></a>

-#### Core Libraries

 1. Django
   - Purpose: The main web framework used to build web applications in Python.
   -	Version: 4.2.7
-2. asgiref
-  -	Purpose: ASGI (Asynchronous Server Gateway Interface) reference implementation, providing async support for Django.
-  -	Version: 3.8.1
-3.	pytz
-  -	Purpose: Timezone definitions and support for Python.
-Ensures accurate datetime handling across different time zones.
-  -	Version: 2024.2

-#### Django Extensions (Third-Party)
-4.	django-allauth
+2.	django-allauth
   -	Purpose: Handles user authentication, registration, and third-party social logins (Google, Facebook, etc.).
   -	Version: 0.50.0
-5.	django-countries
+3.	django-countries
   -	Purpose: Provides country fields for models and forms in Django.
 Useful for dropdowns and internationalization.
   -	Version: 7.6
-6.	django-crispy-forms
+4.	django-crispy-forms
   -	Purpose: Simplifies form rendering in Django, allowing easy integration with Bootstrap and other CSS frameworks.
   -	Version: 1.14.0
-7.	django-filter
+5.	django-filter
   -	Purpose: Adds filtering capabilities to Django querysets.
 Useful for creating search and filtering interfaces.
   -	Version: 24.3
-8.	dj-database-url
+6.	dj-database-url
   -	Purpose: Configures database connections from a URL string.
 Helps manage different database environments.
   -	Version: 0.5.0
-9.	django-js-asset
+7.	django-js-asset
   -	Purpose: Manages JavaScript assets in Django templates.
 Simplifies handling and loading of JS files.
   -	Version: 3.0.1
-10.	django-storages
+8.	django-storages
   -	Purpose: Provides storage backends for Django, supporting AWS S3, Google Cloud Storage, and others.
   -	Version: 1.14.4

 #### AWS and Cloud Services
-11.	boto3
+9.	boto3
   -	Purpose: AWS SDK for Python, allowing interaction with S3, EC2, DynamoDB, and other AWS services.
   -	Version: 1.35.84
-12.	botocore
+10.	botocore
   -	Purpose: Core library that powers boto3.
 It contains low-level utilities for AWS service communication.
   -	Version: 1.35.84
-13.	s3transfer
+11.	s3transfer
   -	Purpose: Assists in high-level file transfers to and from AWS S3.
 A dependency for boto3.
   -	Version: 0.10.4

 #### Authentication and Security
-14.	oauthlib
+12.	oauthlib
   -	Purpose: Implements OAuth 1 and 2, providing secure access delegation (login via Google, Facebook, etc.).
   -	Version: 3.2.2
-15.	requests-oauthlib
+13.	requests-oauthlib
   -	Purpose: Combines requests (HTTP for Python) with oauthlib to simplify OAuth requests.
   -	Version: 2.0.0
-16.	python3-openid
+14.	python3-openid
   -	Purpose: Implements OpenID authentication for user sign-ins.
 Often used with django-allauth.
   -	Version: 3.2.0
-17. PyJWT
+15. PyJWT
   -	Purpose: Creates and verifies JSON Web Tokens (JWT), commonly used for secure API authentication.
   -	Version: 2.10.0

 #### Database Connectivity
-18.	psycopg2
+16.	psycopg2
   -	Purpose: PostgreSQL adapter for Python.
 Essential for Django projects that use PostgreSQL as their database.
   -	Version: 2.9.10

 #### Deployment and Production
-19.	gunicorn
+17.	gunicorn
   -	Purpose: A WSGI HTTP server for running Django (or other Python apps) in production.
   -	Version: 23.0.0

 #### Image and Media Handling
-20.	pillow
+18.	pillow
   -	Purpose: Python Imaging Library (PIL) fork, used for image processing (resizing, cropping, etc.) in Django.
   -	Version: 11.0.0

 #### Payment Integration
-21.	stripe
+19.	stripe
   -	Purpose: Stripe API library for handling online payments within Django applications.
   -	Version: 11.3.0